Guide to Capital Markets Tribunal Proceedings

 There will be a microphone in the witness box.
 You should speak clearly and loudly so that everyone in the hearing room can hear you.
 You should also avoid speaking too quickly, to assist the court reporter who will be transcribing what you say.

-What is the process for testifying at a videoconference hearing?
+What is the process for testifying at a virtual hearing?

 - Witnesses are often excluded from a hearing before they testify.
 You will be asked to make yourself available at a scheduled time and date, but you may have to wait after that scheduled time until you may actually join the hearing.
 You will be advised when you should join

-- When giving your evidence, wait until each question is finished before answering.
-Speak clearly, not too quickly and at your normal volume
+- When giving your evidence, wait until each question is finished before answering

 I’m a party.
 Can I testify?